Spanish Reading Practice: 55 Different Resources to Sharpen Your Skills

 Learning a new language can be a daunting task, especially when one of the first things you do is pick up a chunky Spanish novel.

-- Do not bite off more than you can chew.
-If you are a beginner, start learning to read in Spanish with very small, bite-sized texts.
+- Don’t bite off more than you can chew.
+If you’re a beginner, start learning to read in Spanish with very small, bite-sized texts.

-- Focus on understanding the text or sentence as a whole, rather than stopping for every word you do not know.
+- Focus on understanding the text or sentence as a whole, rather than stopping for every word you don’t know.
 Often, translating a text word-for-word leads to confusion and inaccuracy.

 - Build a vocabulary list as you read.
 Make note of key words and add them to your vocabulary list.

 - Do the comprehension exercises.
 Many texts designed for Spanish learners also include exercises to test your comprehension.
-Do not skip these!
+Don’t skip these!